Concept: Software Architecture

 Similarly, The process view, which contains the description of the tasks (processes and threads) involved.
 Also, Their interactions and configurations, and the assignment of classes and design object to functions.
 Also, This view should only be used if the system has a significant degree of concurrency.
 In RUP, this is a subset of the design model.

 The deployment view, which contains the description of the different physical nodes.
 For the most common platform configurations and tasks (from process view) to physical nodes.
 This view should only be used if the system remains distributed.
 It is a subset of the deployment model.

 Architecture views remain displayed in the software architecture document.
+Software to manage customers is software that automates and manages the customer life cycle of an organization.
 You can display additional images to express different special concerns: UI view, Security view, Data view, etc. In simple systems, you can omit some of the opinions contained in the 4 + 1 view template.